fsiraj/dotfiles/README.md

 ## 🌈 Theme System

-> Works perfectly for the 4 themes (and their variants) showcased above
+> Works perfectly for the 6 themes (and most of their variants) showcased above

 **Synchronized theming across all applications!**

-> Switch themes instantly using fzf-lua's colorscheme picker - <kbd>\<Leader\>sc</kbd> - in Neovim, and watch as the entire development environment adapts seamlessly.
+> Switch themes instantly using the magic colorscheme picker - <kbd>\<Leader\>sc</kbd> - in Neovim, and watch as the entire development environment adapts seamlessly.

 **Want to add more themes?**